 - Demonstrated the ability for clear oral and written communication, and shown the ability to carry on scholarly work in their subject area

 It is highly recommended that the graduate student talks to the graduate administrator for the qualification before he or she plans to file the petition.
-The petition for approval of MS candidacy is submitted to the graduate administrator with the current unofficial transcript and checklist of courses before the start of the fall semester of the second year.
+The petition for approval of MS candidacy is submitted to the graduate administrator with the current unofficial transcript and checklist of courses before the end of the spring semester of the first year.
 Additionally, if a student plans to defend and submit a thesis for the next degree conferral, he or she must file their petition for approval of MS candidacy at the Office of Graduate and Postdoctoral Studies before the deadline.